intuitem/ciso-assistant-community/README.md

 ## Documentation

-Check the online documentation at https://intuitem.gitbook.io/ciso-assistant
+Check the online documentation at https://intuitem.gitbook.io/ciso-assistant.

+You can also have a look at our [data model](documentation/architecture/data-model.md).

 ## Supported frameworks